- What Are Kegel Exercises?

 As the foetus starts to develop and becomes bigger, your pelvic floor will have to support more weight than it is used to.
 Unfortunately, some women will find that their pelvic floor is not strong enough.
 A good indication of a weak pelvic floor is to notice if you leak urine when you cough or sneeze.
 This is caused because the weak pelvic floor has the additional weight of the baby which it is not equipped to support.

-In the third trimester, one-third of all pregnant women will have tears in their pelvic floor.
+In the third trimester and during childbirth, one-third of all pregnant women will have tears in their pelvic floor.
 While this is not immediately apparent, it can lead to incontinence post pregnancy.
 In case the tear is much larger, it can cause faecal incontinence.

 How Do Kegel Exercises Strengthen the Pelvic Floor Muscles?

 In medical circles, the pelvic floor is referred to as PFM or Pelvic Diaphragm.
 It supports all the organs in the lower abdomen namely the uterus, bladder, rectum, and intestines.
 This diaphragm is made from three separate muscles along with ligaments that help connect the muscles to the pelvic bones.
-The muscles in the PFM work together to control sexual reaction and urination.
-They cover the urethra which is why a strong PFM results in better control over urination.
+The muscles in the PFM work together to control urination.
+They cover the urethra, which is why a strong PFM results in better control over urination.

 Benefits of Kegel Exercises for Pregnant Women

-Some of the benefits of Kegel exercises for pregnant women are:
+Some of the benefits of Kegel exercises for pregnant women are mentioned below.

 - A strong pelvic floor will help ease the pain of labour.
 As you get used to doing Kegel exercises, you will learn how to relax the muscles in your pelvic floor.
 This knowledge will prove highly useful during delivery.
 Relaxing your muscles will allow the baby to come out smoothly without causing any damage to the PFM.